Minimization of an energy error functional to solve a Cauchy problem arising in plasma physics: the reconstruction of the magnetic flux in the vacuum surrounding the plasma in a Tokamak: Formulation and analysis of the method

 \subsection{Problem formulation}

 As described in the Introduction the starting point is the free boundary problem (\ref{eqn:cauchypbm0}).
 We first proceed as in \cite{Blum:1989} and in a first step consider the fictitious contour $\Gamma_I$ fixed in the plasma and the fixed domain $\Omega$ contained between $\Gamma_V$ and $\Gamma_I$.
 Problem (\ref{eqn:cauchypbm0}) is approximated by the Cauchy problem (\ref{eqn:cauchypbm}).
+The boundaries $\Gamma_V$ and $\Gamma_I$ are assumed to be chosen smooth enough in order not to refrain any of the developments which follow in the paper.

 In a second step the problem is separated into two different ones.
 In the first one we retain the Dirichlet boundary condition on $\Gamma_V$ only, assume $v$ is given on $\Gamma_I$ and seek the solution $\psi_D$ of the well-posed boundary value problem: